Expatriates in Japanese Firms Experiences and Expectations of Workers from China and Vietnam

-By utilising interview data from both expatriates and Japanese HR staff this study identifies that self-initiated expatriates often don’t remain in Japanese firms for long and highlights the main factors that influenced their decisions to leave; including difficulty adjusting to Japans lifetime employment system, seniority-based pay, and the prevalence of unpaid overtime.
-The book reveals that whilst Japanese firms are adjusting to improve the retention of foreign employees, there remains a clear expectation gap between both sides.
-Moreover, it outlines further potential adjustments that could be implemented to reduce the turnover rate of expatriates and create a more harmonious workplace for both expatriates and local employees, an urgent challenge for Japan as it faces labour shortages.
+By utilising interview data from both expatriates and Japanese HR staff, this study identifies the fact that self-initiated expatriates often do not remain in Japanese firms for long and highlights the main factors that influence their decisions to leave; including difficulty adjusting to Japan’s lifetime employment system, seniority-based pay, and the prevalence of unpaid overtime.
+The book reveals that whilst Japanese firms are adjusting to improve the retention of foreign employees, there remains a clear expectation gap between the two sides.
+Moreover, it outlines further potential adjustments that could be implemented to reduce the turnover rate of expatriates and create a more harmonious workplace both for expatriates and for local employees.
+This is an urgent challenge for Japan as it faces labour shortages.

-Featuring an in-depth exploration of first-hand experiences from direct testimonies of expatriates in Japanese firms, this book will be a valuable resource to academics and students of Japanese studies, human resource management and organisation studies.
+Featuring an in-depth exploration of first-hand experiences from direct testimonies of expatriates in Japanese firms, this book will be a valuable resource for academics and students of Japanese studies, human resource management, and organisation studies.

 1 Introduction: Foreign labour in Japan and the circumstances surrounding it